 Who is Wounded Warrior Homes And What Do We Do?

-Wounded Warrior Homes, Inc., is a San Marcos, California based 501(c)3 non-profit whose mission is to provide transitional housing and re-integrative services to post 9/11 veterans with Traumatic Brain Injury (TBI) and/or Post Traumatic Stress (PTSD).
+Wounded Warrior Homes, Inc., is a San Marcos, California based 501(c)3 non-profit whose mission is to provide transitional housing and re-integrative services to post 9/11 veterans with Traumatic Brain Injury (TBI) and/or Post Traumatic Stress Disorder (PTSD).

 Wounded Warrior Homes’ vision is to facilitate the transition from wounded warrior to successful civilian, for all the veterans we help.

-Our values encompass support and service, compassion, collaboration, integrity, competence and the respect for the dignity of each person.
+Our values encompass support and service, compassion, collaboration, integrity, competence and respect for the dignity of each person.

-The Wounded Warrior Homes' Staff
+The Wounded Warrior Homes Team

 Executive Director & Co-Founder

 Mia has a background in Special Education with emphasis in Moderate to Severe Disabilities.
 Additionally she has further education and certificates in non-profit management and planned giving, interpersonal communications for fundraising and developing major gifts.
-She is also co-owner of a house inspection service with her husband, Steve Roseberry.
+She is also the co-owner of a house inspection service with her husband, Steve Roseberry.

-President of the Board of Trustees
+President of the Board

-Board Vice President
+Vice President of the Board

 Clinton D. Pearman

-Clint holds a bachelor degree in health and wellness from Kaplan University, a master’s degree in health psychology and is a Ph.D candidate in Walden University’s health psychology program.
-He has been a member of the Wounded Warrior Homes Board of Directors since 2017.
+Clint holds a bachelor degree in health and wellness from Kaplan University, a master’s degree in health psychology and is a Ph.D. candidate in Walden University’s Health Psychology Program.
+He has been a member of the Wounded Warrior Homes’ Board of Directors since 2017.